Find all the answers for your Galapagos tour:

 Q: How much is the uncork fee onboard?

 A: The corkage fee depends on the boat.
-The average price can range from $10 to $40 per bottle, as it depends on the type of alcoholic drink you bring on board.
+The average price can range from US$10 to US$40 per bottle, as it depends on the type of alcoholic drink you bring on board.

 Q: Will you send me a reminder for the final payment?